I’m Available

 Elliott is a fawn male greyhound/saluki mix born in 2018.
 He was found at a landfill with Ethan and Emma and may be from the same home as Zeke.
 He successfully underwent treatment for a variety of ailments and will be tested for cat tolerance soon.
 Elliot is ok with small dogs.

-If you are looking for an instant infusion of joy and sunshine, Elliot is your hound!
-Elliot is a Saluki-greyhound mix who was found in a landfill with other dogs.
-Despite living in circumstances that are hard to imagine, his spirit is intact.
-He has joie de vivre.
-He is madly in love with life, with love, with meals, with toys, and every other aspect of living in a home.
-He wakes up smiling and happy, and ready to help you get your day off to a positive start.
-His tail never stops wagging.
-He smiles sweetly in his sleep.
-He’s simply delighted with life.
+If you want an instant infusion of joy and sunshine, Elliott is your hound.
+Elliott is a Saluki-greyhound mix who was found in a landfill with other dogs.
+Despite living in conditions that are hard to imagine, his spirit is intact.
+He wakes up happy, ready to help you get your day off to a positive start.

-Elliot is a vocalist.
-He barks in the yard and leads the pack in group howls in the afternoon.
+Elliott is a vocalist.
+He barks in the yard and leads the pack in group howls in the morning.
 Just because.

 He has not forgotten his time of deprivation.
-He is aware of every scrap of food in his environment and will try to help himself to anything on your plate.
-I would not describe him as food aggressive in the sense that he bites, growls or causes fights.
-But he levels a laser-sharp stare at the food and dashes in to get it if he has an opportunity.
-We are working on this, but it is an ongoing project.
+He is aware of every calorie in his environment and will try to help himself to anything on your plate.
+He’s improved a lot, and we’re still working on this.

 He walks well on a leash, preferring to stay close and watchful.
-He’s frightened of passing cars and trucks – reasonable considering he spent some time dodging dump trucks and loaders in the landfill.
-He is using a harness and a short Kong leash to help him feel secure.
-He doesn’t bolt when he’s scaed.
+He’s wary of passing cars and trucks which is reasonable considering he spent some time dodging dump trucks and loaders in the landfill.
+We’re using a harness and a short Kong leash to help him feel secure.
+He doesn’t bolt or struggle when he’s worried.
 He just walks closer.

-Elliot learned the doggie door quickly and has not had an accident in the house.
-He is so food motivated, he’ll be easy to train to use bells or some other method of signaling he needs to go out.
+Elliott learned the doggie door quickly and has not had an accident in the house.
+He is food motivated and will be easy to train to use bells or some other signal he needs to go out.

-Elliot is looking for a home with other dogs and a yard to play in.
-He would probably enjoy older children who have plenty of dog experience.
+Elliott is looking for a home with other dogs and a yard with squirrels to chase and grass to roll in.
+He would enjoy older children who have plenty of dog experience.
 He can be vocal, so he’s not a good fit for an apartment.
 He needs a quiet neighborhood where he can feel safe outside on walks.
 A family that works at home would be a huge bonus for this boy.
 Although he is fully healed from the medical issues he had when he arrived, he may continue to need extra nutritional support.
-He’s currently getting homemade bone broth (cheap and easy to make) and other homemade foods to support skin and gut health.
+He’s getting homemade bone broth and other homemade foods to support skin and gut health.

 Images